Home Links Books & Resources Subscribe to Updates About

 EBRI Survey Suggests Ways Employers Can Encourage Workers To Postpone Retirement

-According to a report from the Employee Benefit Research Institute (EBRI), employers have a narrow window of up to two years in which they may be able to change retiring workers’ decisions by offering them incentives to remain with the company.
-EBRI surveyed 4,981 workers in aerospace and defense industry companies who retired in 2003 or later and are currently between the ages of 55 and 65 and tested 19 possible incentives that might encourage retiring workers to postpone retirement.
+According to results of conducted by the Employee Benefit Research Institute (EBRI), employers have a narrow window of up to two years in which they may be able to change retiring workers’ decisions by offering them incentives to remain with the company.

-• Contract work: 38% reported that being able to work seasonally or on a contract basis would have been effective in encouraging them to delay retirement.
+• being able to work seasonally or on a contract basis.

 Labels: , ,